rust-lang/book/second-edition/src/appendix-02-operators.md

     could mutate the dereference), and produces the result of dereferencing the `&` or `&mut` borrowed pointer returned from the overload method.
 * `!`
   : Logical negation.
-On the boolean type, this flips between `true` and
+On the Boolean type, this flips between `true` and
     `false`.
 On integer types, this inverts the individual bits in the two’s complement representation of the value.
 * `&` and `&mut`